Granny Annexe Cost

 • They will want to know why you want to construct a granny annexe in the garden, who will live there soon, and what long-term plans you have for it.

-• Planning permission will only be granted if you meet all the necessities of your Local Planning Authority, including the concerns raised by the Local Planning Office in charge of your application.
+• Planning permission will only be granted if you meet all the requirements of your Local Planning Authority, including the concerns raised by the Local Planning Office in charge of your application.

 • Our planning specialists will prepare all the necessary drawings, applications, and design or access statements on your behalf.